clojurewerkz/elastisch/README.md

 ## Elastisch Is a ClojureWerkz Project

-Elastisch is part of the group of libraries known as ClojureWerkz, together with
+Elastisch is part of the group of [Clojure libraries](http://clojurewerkz.org) known as ClojureWerkz, together with

  * [Monger](https://clojuremongodb.info)
  * [Welle](https://clojureriak.info)